 However, some of the symptoms to watch out for include:

 Diagnosis of TB

 Sometimes, the lack of symptoms makes it difficult to diagnose genital tuberculosis.
-Quiet oftenly genital TB is an incidental findings while doing infertility work up.
+Quite often, genital TB is an incidental finding while doing infertility workup.
 Investigations include hysteroscopy, laparoscopy, ultrasonography, Menstrual blood for culture for Mycobacterium tuberculosis organism, Endometrial curettage, Histologic examination, Chest X-ray and blood test like Complete blood count.